Military trials of civilians: SC reserves verdict on fresh plea for full court

 However, a fresh application pertaining to the matter was moved yesterday by senior counsel Faisal Siddiqi on behalf of civil society members.
 “The full court should include all judges willing and available for the adjudication on the fundamental and complex constitutional and legal questions,” it said.

-The petition further stated that the petitioners would have no objection if all the judges of the Supreme Court were part of the proposed full court.
+The petition further stated that the petitioners would have no objection if all the judges of the SC were part of the proposed full court.

 “It is categorically stated that unlike the government’s malafide actions, the petitioners have no objection, whatsoever, on any judge willing and available to hear this case,” it added.

-Justice Bandial added that lawyers would be informed in the instance of a delay in the verdict.

-However, a court associate later told reporters gathered outside the apex court that reserved verdict would be announced tomorrow (Wednesday).
+However, a court associate later told reporters gathered outside the SC building that the reserved verdict would be announced tomorrow (Wednesday).

 The hearing

-At the outset of the hearing today, the CJP noted that senior counsel Faisal Siddiqi had petitioned the court a day earlier to form a full court to hear pleas against the military trial of civilians.
+At the outset of the hearing, the CJP noted that senior counsel Faisal Siddiqi had petitioned the court a day earlier to form a full court to hear pleas against the military trials of civilians.

-Justice Bandial then said that the bench would first hear the arguments of ex-CJP Jawwad S. Khawaja’s lawyer.
+Justice Bandial then said that the bench would first hear the arguments of the lawyer representing ex-CJP Jawwad S. Khawaja, one of the original petitioners in the case.

-Here, Justice Bandial said that the former chief justice was a prominent personality and his petition was “non-political”.
+Here, Justice Bandial said that the former chief justice was a prominent personality and his petition was “apolitical”.

-At one point, the apex court judge also asked if Faisal Siddiqi was hiding, to which he was told that the counsel was outside the courtroom for some work and would return soon.
+At one point, the apex court judge also asked if Siddiqi was “hiding”, to which he was told that the counsel was outside the courtroom for some work and would return soon.

-As the hearing continued, Justice Naqvi said the law didn’t give permission to “pick and choose”, asking why the inquiry [against civilians] was not brought on record.
+As the hearing continued, Justice Naqvi said the law did not give permission to “pick and choose”, asking why the inquiry against civilians was not brought on record.

-For his part, the AGP replied that a lot of caution was exercised.
+For his part, the AGP replied that a lot of caution was exercised during the arrests.
 “Only people directly involved were sent to military courts.
-Those who entered the Lahore corps commander’s residence have been sent to military courts.”
+Those who entered the Lahore Corps Commander’s residence have been sent to military courts,” he said.

-Justice Bandial subsequently remarked that Awan’s claim could be proven if there was content on the trials available at any forum.
+However, Justice Bandial remarked that Awan’s claim could be proven if there was evidence available.

-Resuming his arguments the AGP highlighted that the court had questions regarding why the remaining suspects, arrested for May 9 violence, were let go.
-“A lot of people were involved but arrests were made in the light of evidence.”
+The AGP highlighted that the court had questions regarding why the remaining suspects, arrested for the violent events of May 9, were let go.
+“A lot of people were involved but arrests were made in the light of the evidence,” Awan said.

 Here, Justice Naqvi again asked why an inquiry, if conducted, was not brought on record.
-In his reply, Awan insisted that an inquiry was present.
+In his reply, Awan insisted that the inquiry was present.

 Subsequently, the CJP said, “You are saying that only people who attacked army installations were taken into custody.”

-People who damaged the Lahore corps commander’s house, the AGP pointed out, were also arrested.
+People who damaged the Lahore Corps Commander House, the AGP pointed out, were also arrested.

 Fourteen suspects, the AGP continued, were involved in the attack on Chakdara gateway while seven attacked the Punjab Regiment Centre in Mardan.
 Moreover, 13 suspects were taken into custody for attacks on army garrisons in Abbottabad and Bannu.